courtneyxann/oapa/docs/about-us.md

 </div>

-Meetings are held the second Thursdays of September, November, January, March and April.
+Meetings are held the third Thursdays of September, November, January, March and April.
 For time and location, please contact your delegate or the President.

 ### Member Organizations